 Sometimes it’s not about the beautiful resorts but more about the beauty of the scenery that you’ll see once you leave the resort grounds.
 My Vacation Lady encourages our clients to get out and explore their surroundings whether by car, bus, helicopter or by foot.

-On our last visit to Kauai, we drove up to the North Shore and ended our drive in Ke’e Beach.
-This is the gateway to the Kalalau Trail- an 11 mile hike up the scenic Napali Coast.
+On one of our visits to Kauai, we drove up to the North Shore and ended our drive in Ke’e Beach.
+This is the gateway to the Kalalau Trail– an 11 mile hike up the scenic Napali Coast.
 While we didn’t attempt it (we know our limitations 🙂 ), there were tons of hikers coming down from the trail covered in mud.
 Some only hiked the first 2 miles while others were hiking further in.